Informetrics: Informetrics Education in Library and Information Science (LIS)

-Future Development
+Development

 With the advent of digitalization and the development of technologies, virtual libraries and online journals have become the main way for researchers and scholars to access scientific literature information, which has made the measurement and evaluation of web-based literature information more important.
 Webometrics/cybermetrics is the expansion of informetrics and bibliometrics, that has great theoretical significance and broad application prospects.
 Network and information are the relationships of inheritance and development, hence, webometrics/cybermetrics as a new sub-discipline under the field of informetrics has rapidly developed to adapt to the network environment.

 Webometrics/cybermetrics is a discipline in science that integrates bibliometrics, informetrics, statistical methods, and computer technology to measure and analyze information and documents on the web, which covers "quantitative aspects of both the construction side and the usage side of the Web".
 The concept of webometrics was introduced in 1997 by T.C.
 Almind and P. Ingwersen and became a research hotspot in 1999.
 In 2000, scientists began to explore the disciplinary system and theoretical framework of webometrics and conducted meaningful application research.
 Its research areas include link analysis, search engines and web citation analysis.